data technologyEU ETSEUAsmaritime datamaritime operationssupply chain

 The solution is rapidly gaining traction in the industry, having been adopted by leading global players like MSC, V-Ships, Tsakos, Döhle Group, Norbulk, Nordic Shipmanagement and others in the space of a year.

-“Given growing regulatory pressures and accelerating digitalization, we are seeing broader acceptance of ERP-based compliance solutions with an increasing speed of industry penetration,” Grell concludes.
+“Given growing regulatory pressures and accelerating digitalisation, we are seeing broader acceptance of ERP-based compliance solutions with an increasing speed of industry penetration,” Grell concludes.

 Contact: